ZachLuttrell/ucsd_ML_files/Student_MLE_MiniProject_Churn_Prediction/readme.md

-Contains the project files and notebooks to be ran for the Churn Prediction Mini Project.
+Contains the resulting versions of each notebook's execution from the project instructions.